George Hirst (footballer): Ipswich Town

-On 13 July 2023, Hirst made his move to Ipswich Town permanent for a undisclosed fee, signing a four-year deal with the club.
+On 13 July 2023, Hirst made his move to Ipswich Town permanent for an undisclosed fee, signing a four-year deal with the club.
 He scored his first ever Championship goal on his second debut for the club, netting against Sunderland on the opening day of the 2023–24 season.

 Whilst playing against his former club, Leicester City, on 26 December 2023, he suffered a "significant" hamstring injury which would put him out for a majority of the rest of the season.
 He returned for the final three games of the season, beginning with the 3–3 draw against Hull City on 27 April, starting the match and scoring the first goal of the game.
 He then started on the bench in the following game against Coventry City, before starting the final game of the season, a 2–0 victory over Huddersfield Town where Ipswich were promoted to the Premier League.

 He scored his first Premier League goal for Ipswich on 26 October 2024, his first game in the starting lineup, in which the Tractor Boys went on to lose 4–3 at Brentford, having been two goals up in the first half.
 On 4 July 2025, he extended his contract with the club until 2029.

+Stoke City

+On 20 August 2026, Hirst joined Championship club Stoke City for an undisclosed fee on a three-year contract.